ActivityWatch/aw-server/README.md

 [![Coverage Status](https://codecov.io/gh/ActivityWatch/aw-server/branch/master/graph/badge.svg)](https://codecov.io/gh/ActivityWatch/aw-server)

 ActivityWatch server, for secure storage and retrieval of all your Quantified Self data.
+This is being replaced by a rust-based implementation and will be deprecated.

 ## Build and Install

 To install program and dependencies, Poetry is required.
+You'll want to activate a `venv` before building.

 ```bash
 make build
 ```

-The `aw-server` binary should now be available to you in your PATH (if it is set correctly).

 ## Usage